goatshriek/wrapture/docs/examples/constants/README.md

 Most libraries have some constant values that are required or make usage easier.
 In C code, this can be a `#define` or some `const` value.
-Most higher level languages handle constants in some way or another, and the C code can be translated to this easily using Wrapture.
+Most higher level languages handle constants in some way or another, and Wrapture cand translate the C code to fit.

 Consider the following simple library, which sends a command to a VCR (man, remember those?) to perform a given action.